 Fukuoka City is engaged in a variety of exchanges not only with Asia, but indeed with the world.
 It enjoys sister-city relationships with Oakland, California; Bordeaux, France; Auckland in New Zealand; Guangzhou, China; Ipoh, Malaysia; and Pusan; Korea, among others.
 A host of cultural exchange events, international conventions and meetings are held throughout the year, establishing Fukuoka as a truly international city.

 One of the key attractions of Fukuoka is the way it combines the convenience of the city with a rich natural environment.
 The public transport network is excellent, with rail, bus and subway services that make it easy to get around in the city.
 Lush natural surroundings - sea and mountains - are only about 30 minutes away from downtown, and the city is noted nationwide for its delicious foods.
 It offers a number of local specialties.
 The city is also well known for its youthful vitality, which has nurtured many musicians, entrepreneurs, and entertainers, providing an atmosphere of creative energy and vitality.

-Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement, and the overseas study requirement for the Asian Studies major and the World Language major Japanese (Primary).
+Requirements Fulfilled: This program fulfills the 8-credit international studies requirement provided that at least 12 credits are successfully completed, and the overseas study requirement for the Asian Studies major and the World Language major Japanese (Primary).
 Select courses can be applied to the Japanese minor.
 Students who complete Japanese 201 or higher fulfill the World Language proficiency general education requirement.